-During or by the end of the course students will be able to (as evaluated through written lab reviews, quizzes, and labpractical exams):
+During or by the end of the course students will be able to (as evaluated through written lab reviews, quizzes, and lab-practical exams):

-- 1. Define terms used for vascular plant evolution, phylogeny and morphology; - 2.
-Use this information to present, orally & with demonstration materials, plant families and examples;
+1. Define and terms used for vascular plant evolution, phylogeny and morphology;

-3. Collect and properly curate local plant specimens and identify them taxonomically using references and

-- university herbarium specimens; and - 4.
+- 2. Use this information to present, orally & with demonstration materials, plant families and examples; - 3.
+Collect and properly curate local plant specimens and identify them taxonomically using references from the scientific literature and university herbarium specimens; and - 4.
 Utilize this information to identify specimens on lab practicals